-When to use First-Class Mail vs. Priority Mail
+When to use USPS First-Class Mail® vs. Priority Mail® and Priority Mail Express®

 First-Class Mail includes most types of mail that you’d find in your mailbox, from postcards and letters, to flats and lightweight parcels.
-Mail is delivered in two or three days, and if you’re sending a package, USPS Tracking® is included.
+Mail is delivered in two to three business days, and if you’re sending a package, USPS Tracking® is included.
 Insurance is also available, at an additional cost.

-With postage as low as 49 cents at retail and 37 cents at commercial pricing, First-Class Mail is the best-priced mail service – as long as your mail piece weighs fewer than 13 ounces.
-Pricing is based on size, shape and weight, so you’ll pay the same price no matter how many US zip codes the mail crosses.
+First-Class Mail offers the best price for mail that that weighs less than 13 ounces.
+Pricing is based on size, shape and weight, not by distance.
+So you’ll pay the same price no matter how many U.S. zip codes the mail crosses.

 Priority Mail combines value and speed, with free package pickup service at your home or office, $50 of included insurance and USPS Tracking included when you mail online or at retail.

-Pricing is generally based on weight and zone, starting at a $5.95 commercial rate and $6.65 for retail and online.
+Pricing is generally based on weight and zone, starting at a $7.15 commercial rate and $7.75 for retail and online.
 You also have the option to use Priority Mail Flat Rate® packaging, however, where you pay one price across all zip codes.
 There’s no need to weigh parcels or calculate postage for any parcel up to 70 pounds.
-Simply add a preprinted barcode label or full shipping label, and you’re ready to send.
+Simply add a pre-printed barcode label or full shipping label, and you’re ready to send.

 Looking for a way to simplify & save on your mailings & packages?
-Learn more about SendPro, our all-in-one integrated carrier shipping solution.
+Learn more about PitneyShip® shipping software, our all-in-one integrated carrier shipping solution.

 *As of April 16, 2020